Skip to content

 • IRR — the rate at which NPV is zero.
 Shows N/A when the cashflows never cross from negative to positive.

-• Payback — simple (undiscounted) payback, with the crossing year interpolated.
+• Payback — undiscounted payback, with the crossing year interpolated.

 5. Each metric carries an info button explaining the formula as Tollgate computes it.